-Neighbors of La Puebla demand a pediatrician and sign against neglect
+Neighbors of La Puebla demand a pediatrician and sign against abandonment

-La Puebla de los Infantes has seen the birth of a wave of neighborhood protest due to the absence of a pediatrician in its health center.
-Families are forced to travel miles so their children can receive basic medical care.
-The petition drive seeks to pressure authorities to solve a problem that affects the municipality's children and generates growing concern among parents.
+La Puebla de los Infantes has seen the birth of a wave of neighborhood protests due to the absence of a pediatrician in its health center.
+Families are forced to travel miles to get basic medical care for their children.
+The petition drive seeks to pressure authorities to solve a problem that affects the municipality's children and is generating growing concern among parents.

-A group of neighbors from La Puebla, with children in their arms, sign a petition in front of the empty health center.
+A group of residents of La Puebla, holding children in their arms, sign a petition in front of the empty health center.

 Digital diagnosis: when the health app doesn't replace the specialist 🩺

 While telemedicine advances in rural areas, the lack of a pediatrician highlights the limits of technology.
 A video call cannot replace a direct auscultation or a child development check-up.
-The online appointment system remains operational, but it redirects families to neighboring towns, generating a cost in time and fuel that no software update can solve.
-The gap is not digital, it is one of human resources.
+The online appointment system remains operational, but it redirects families to neighboring towns, generating an expense in time and fuel that no software update can solve.
+The gap is not digital; it's about human resources.

 Pediatrics express: the new intercity travel service for babies 🚗

-La Puebla has unwittingly launched its own child mobility program.
-Parents now plan the optimal routes to take their children to the pediatrician as if they were expeditions.
-Some already joke that the health center should offer a road map instead of prescriptions.
-Meanwhile, the little patients accumulate miles that don't earn points on any loyalty card, only on the family odometer.
+La Puebla has unintentionally launched its own child mobility program.
+Parents are already planning optimal routes to take their children to the pediatrician as if they were expeditions.
+Some are joking that the health center should offer a road map instead of prescriptions.
+Meanwhile, the young patients accumulate miles that don't earn points on any loyalty card, only on the family odometer.